 Environmental Factors Contributing to Accidents

-Various environmental factors can contribute to the likelihood of accidents involving forklifts in the workplace.
+Various environmental factors can contribute to the likelihood of accidents involving forklifts.
 Poor lighting, uneven surfaces, congested aisles and slippery floors can create hazardous conditions for forklift operation.
 Limited visibility due to obstacles or poor lighting increases the risk of collisions with pedestrians or objects.
-Fixing these environmental hazards is key to preventing forklift accidents and creating a safer workplace for all employees.
+Fixing these environmental risks is key to creating a safer workplace culture for all employees.

 How to Prevent Forklift Accidents